Dear friends and colleagues,

-We are pleased to announce another issue of Edentata!
-We invite you to download it free of charge.
+We are delighted to announce another issue of Edentata!
+We invite you to download it free of charge from Edentata’s website.

 Best wishes, and many thanks to all authors and reviewers!